p1y1m/Evidence-Cited-Mental-Health-Conflict-Skills-AI-Chatbot-RAG-/mental_health_conflict_skills_rag_agent_showcase_v2.md

-# Bullying + CBT + Conflict Skills AI Chatbot (RAG, Google Colab)
+# Evidence-Cited-Mental-Health-Conflict-Skills-AI-Chatbot-RAG-

-Author: Pedro Yáñez Meléndez
+Author: Pedro Yanez Melendez

-## What I built
+## What was built
 - An AI Q&A chatbot focused on bullying response skills, CBT-based emotion regulation, conflict resolution, negotiation, assertiveness, boundaries, and de-escalation.
 - It uses Retrieval-Augmented Generation (RAG): it retrieves relevant passages from reputable PDFs and selected web pages, then generates a short answer with citations.
 - It supports persona-aware questions (age + role) so answers fit the situation.

-## Why I built it
-- To showcase end-to-end AI engineering in Google Colab using only open-source models and public sources.
+- It showcases end-to-end AI engineering in Google Colab using only open-source models and public sources.
-- To produce practical, evidence-cited guidance people can use in real conversations.
+- It produces practical, evidence-cited guidance people can use in real conversations.

 ## How it works
 - Collect public PDFs (CBT modules, coping skills, anger management, bullying resources).